Quanta770/Box-Movyes/README.md

 # [Box-Movies](https://hfycb1.mercury.nottingham.edu.my/)
-A fully functional video renting website based on the SAKILA databse build as an assignent for the Database and Interface course (COMP1031).
+A fully functional movie renting website based on the SAKILA databse build as an assignent for the Database and Interface course (COMP1031).
 ## Build With
 This website is build with:
 - HTML 5